Jim Dinn

 James Gerard Dinn (born c.
 1960) is a Canadian politician who was elected to the Newfoundland and Labrador House of Assembly in the 2019 provincial election.
 He represents the electoral district of St. John's Centre as a member of the Newfoundland and Labrador New Democratic Party.
 He was re-elected in the 2021 and 2025 provincial elections.

-Dinn also served as president of the Newfoundland and Labrador Teachers’ Association (2013-2017) and had also served on the executive board of the Canadian Teachers' Federation.
-He also served as president of the Salmonid Association of Eastern Newfoundland.
-Dinn did his teaching internship at Netteswell Comprehensive School in England and later taught at Holy Heart of Mary Regional High School.
+Dinn served as president of the Newfoundland and Labrador Teachers’ Association (2013–2017).
+He had also served on the executive board of the Canadian Teachers' Federation.
+Dinn also served as president of the Salmonid Association of Eastern Newfoundland.
+He did his teaching internship at Netteswell Comprehensive School in England and later taught at Holy Heart of Mary Regional High School.

 Political career

 Dinn won the NDP nomination in St. John's Centre ahead of the 2019 election after incumbent MHA Gerry Rogers opted not to seek re-elected.
 He defeated his nearest opponent, PC candidate and former city councilor Jonathan Galgay, by more than 900 votes.
 Dinn earned the highest vote share of any NDP candidate.

 In November 2019, Jim Dinn and his brother, fellow MHA Paul Dinn, both endorsed a Liberal proposal to use highway cameras to reduce speeding.
 Paul Dinn spoke about their brother Mike who was killed in 2009 while cycling.